Find a Registered Dental Hygienist

 Is postponing treatment advised?

 • Possibly.
-If active infectious conjunctivitis is suspected, deferral of dental hygiene procedures should be considered until patient/client has been treated with an antibiotic for at least 24 hours and/or eye discharge (watery or purulent) has resolved.
+If active infectious conjunctivitis is suspected, deferral of dental hygiene procedures should be considered until patient/client with

 Oral management implications

 • The dental hygienist should distinguish between the main types of inflammation of the conjunctivae.
 The primary concern of the dental hygienist is untreated or unresolved infectious conjunctivitis.
-Allergic and irritant conjunctivitis do not pose an infectious risk.
+Allergic and irritant conjunctivitis do not pose a risk of infectious disease transmission.

 • Allergic conjunctivitis may be accompanied by allergic rhinitis (i.e., nasal congestion and discharge), which may affect nose breathing.
 Seasonal allergic conjunctivitis and rhinitis most commonly occur during the spring, summer, and autumn, when environmental allergens such as grass, pollens, and ragweed are in abundance.